-For example, a pregnant woman may not want to do side bends since they can place extra strain on her linea alba (a fibrous structure that runs down the middle of your abdomen which keeps your ab muscles close to each other).
+For example, a pregnant woman may not want to do side bends since they can place extra strain on the linea alba (a fibrous structure that runs down the middle of your abdomen which keeps your ab muscles close to each other).

 What You Should Do Instead

-Rather than concentrating on ab-specific movements, doing multi-joint, free-weight exercises like squats and deadlifts is a more effective way to train your abs, according to research published in the June 2013 issue of The Journal of Strength and Conditioning Research.
+Rather than concentrating on ab-specific movements, doing multi-joint, free-weight exercises like squats and deadlifts is a more effective way to train your abs, according to research in the June 2013 issue of the Journal of Strength and Conditioning Research.
 And unlike traditional ab isolation exercises, free-weight exercises offer the added health benefits of improved strength, bone density and cardiovascular health.

 "Compound movements will address those whole-body movement patterns in order to strengthen your core in a way that's going to be specific to the activity in your lifestyle."